About Mattias Olsson

 And maybe this will also matter: have I been true to myself in this lifetime?
 Have I been true to the inner workings of my stomach and my soul?
 To my gut feeling, to that which inspires me, to that which makes me feel good on a deep level?

-The films that I conceive and present through this window that I’ve chosen to call Campfire Stories are a manifestation of those inner workings.
+The films and podcast episodes that I conceive and present through this window that I’ve chosen to call Campfire Stories are a manifestation of those inner workings.
 Some of them might eventually be screened in some fancy film festival, or reach millions through some tv network.
 But that’s not the point or the purpose.
 The point and the purpose is that they arise, manifest and, if I’m lucky, resonate with others.
+Inspire others.